Drizin/DapperQueryBuilder/README.md

 ## Fundamental 1: Parameters are passed using String Interpolation (but it's safe against SQL injection!)

-By using interpolated strings we can pass parameters directly (embedded in the query) without having to use anonymous objects and worrying about matching the property names with the SQL parameters.
+By using interpolated strings we can pass parameters directly (embedded in the query) without having to use anonymous objects and without worrying about matching the property names with the SQL parameters.
 We can just build our queries with regular string interpolation and this library **will automatically "parametrize" our interpolated objects (sql-injection safe)**.

-With plain Dapper we would write a query like this:
+With plain Dapper we would write a parametrized query like this:

 ```cs
 var products = cn